-In this post we are going to construct a beginner friendly Inverter using IC 555 timer.
+In this post we are going to construct a simple Inverter using IC 555 timer.
 We will explore the proposed inverter circuit in-depth and also we will learn how to debug the circuit at different stages to solve the issues that could arise with this inverter.

 We will see:

 - Full circuit diagram of IC 555 based Inverter

 - Debugging the circuit for issues

 Full circuit diagram of IC 555 based Inverter:

 There are many inverter circuits using IC based oscillators around the internet, but none can beat the popularity of IC 555 which has tons and tons of applications in timing based circuits.
 Inverter is also a timing based circuit whose frequency and duty cycle are important parameter.